ropensci/roweb3/content/blog/2022-06-27-why-bother-writing-an-api-client/index.md

 Could the package be developed automatically based on an OpenAPI (formely called Swagger) specifications?
 Maybe, but currently there is no established tool for that so you would first need to develop the R package creating R packages. :wink:

 {{< tweet user="JonTheGeek" id="1516395969398595589" >}}

+Worth exploring are:

+-   [Swagger Codegen](https://github.com/swagger-api/swagger-codegen/) that seems to offer R functionalities;
+-   [crumpets](https://github.com/hrbrmstr/crumpets/) that was scaffolded using R.

+Now, of course not all APIs have an OpenAPI specification.

+More generally you might find the R-hub blog post ["Code generation in R packages"](https://blog.r-hub.io/2020/02/10/code-generation) relevant.

 ## Resources for API package developers